Work and cancer FAQs

 You can download our PDF of FAQs about work and cancer.
 It has information about who may be able to help answer your questions.

 You do not have to tell your employer you have cancer or are having cancer treatment.
 But it may help.
 Many people find that their employers are supportive.
 You can ask them to keep things confidential.
 This means they will not tell anyone what you have told them.
 If you do not find your employer to be supportive, we have more information about resolving problems at work.
-You can also our call the Macmillan Support Line for free on Macmillan Support Line free on 0808 808 00 00 to speak to our Work Support team for more advice.
+You can also call our Macmillan Support Line free on 0808 808 00 00 for more advice.

 It is up to you if you want to tell colleagues about your diagnosis.
 Talking to the people you work with about it can be difficult.
 You may decide to tell the people you feel closest to at first.
 They may be able to help you plan how to tell others.
 Or you can ask your manager to tell your colleagues about your diagnosis.